 While the back rests leave something to be desired and the seating is not going to be comfortable for longer trips, it’s a solid choice for the lake house couple.
 Lifetime also touts the tunnel hull design as “almost impossible to tip over”.

-I would say this kayak is at its best for short trips with couples that want the flexibility of a sit on top kayak and don’t mind giving up some comfort.
+I would say this two person kayak is at its best for short trips with couples that want the flexibility of a sit on top kayak and don’t mind giving up some comfort.

-I like the fact that they included paddles, the Manta is one my top picks for the best budget kayak.
+I like the fact that they included paddles, the Manta is one my top picks for the best tandem recreational kayak.

 This is, of course, a sit on top kayak as the name suggests.
 That means more leg room and flexibility for paddlers.